Studying IPHS at Kenyon

 Digital Humanities at Kenyon

 Identify new avenues of research using unexplored datasets of text, image and sound, and embrace new computational frameworks that are increasingly powerful and easy to use.
 Students interested in digital humanities are encouraged to take the introductory course "Programming Humanity."
-Advanced courses include "A.I. for the Humanities."
+Advanced courses include "AI for Humanity."

 Faculty Spotlight